-Have students use their blocks to model:
+• Have students use their blocks to model:

-- Discuss the sum, 58, or 5 blocks-of-10 and 8 ones. - Next, show the problems:
+- Discuss the sum, 88, or 8 blocks-of-10 and 8 ones. - Next, show the problems:

 - Have students describe the pattern they see in the problems.
 Record their thinking.
-For example: As the second addend increases by one, the sum increases by one. - Ask students to find the sum of each and explain how they did it. - Verify predictions with blocks.
-Students will notice that they need to regroup as they model the last two problems in the set.
-Ask, Was it easier to use the pattern to name the sum, or use the blocks? - Have them name the next problem(s) in the set (26 + 36, 26 + 37, ...) and predict the sum of each. - Tell students that sometimes a simpler related problem can help them solve a harder one!
+For example: As the first addend decreases by one, the sum decreases by one. - Ask students to find the sum of each and explain how they did it. - Have students describe the pattern in their own words. - Verify predictions with blocks.
+Students will notice that they need to regroup as they model the problems in the set.
+Ask, Was it easier to use the pattern to name the sum or use the blocks? - Have them name the next problem(s) in the set (26 + 58, 25 + 58, . . .) and predict the sum of each. - Tell students that sometimes a simpler related problem can help them solve a harder one!